ldynia/archcolider/4.ADRs/003 Tracing and Monitoring Sytem.md

 Proposed

 ## Context
-This is a fast growing system and time fashioned scaling is essential.
+This is a fast growing system and justin-time scaling is essential.
 Also, it allows buying cheaper instances for services without overall degradation.
 Proper and trustworthy monitoring is the basis for making any decision about infrastructure changes (i.e. scaling and extracting services), proper monitoring should support business decisions and should act architecture fitness functions.
 We'd like to use a system that helps us get the full picture of correlated business events, connected services and amount of consumed resources.